-We anticipate that most APS-DFD attendees will be able to arrive in Seattle on Saturday morning or early afternoon and have time to go from the airport to the hotel, have some time to freshen up and walk to the Convention Center for registration and start of the Saturday sessions.
-If attendees prefer to arrive on Friday, Nov 22nd, the APS-DFD block rooms will be available at most area hotels.
+We anticipate that most APS-DFD attendees will be able to arrive in Seattle on Saturday morning or early afternoon prior to the start of the Saturday sessions.
+Luggage storage will be available at the Convention Center should you choose to come directly there.
+If attendees prefer to arrive on Friday, Nov 22nd, rooms will be available at the APS-DFD hotels.

 The APS-DFD organizers expect that attendance will be much better for the Saturday afternoon sessions that would have been on Tuesday afternoon sessions, as seen in previous years.
 We do not want to put the meeting attendees in the difficult spot of having to decide between attending a significant part of the scientific program of the meeting or leaving town early to avoid being in an airport on Wednesday, the busiest day of air travel in the US.

 Registration and Speaker ready room will be open early in the morning on Saturday, Nov 23rd, to welcome all attendees on the first day of the meeting.
 Exhibits will open on Sunday morning and will close on Tuesday morning, as usual.

 Flash Presentations + Poster for APS-DFD 2019 Seattle, WA.